 Recent research by Frank Lin and his team at the Johns Hopkins

 Hearing loss increases “cognitive load”, where the brain is overwhelmed with demands on its limited resources.
-Concentrating hard to follow the conversation means we have less resources for other things like memory and maintaining balance.
+Concentrating hard to follow the conversation means we have fewer resources for other things like memory and maintaining balance.

 How do hearing aids keep you active?